loosewheel/lwcomputers/readme.txt

 through it.
 It must be placed in one of the computer's slots to use it.
 "Digging" the clipboard (left click) displays its contents.

-The computer can provide a mesecon power source, if mesecon is loaded.
+The computer can provide a mesecons power source, if mesecons is loaded.
 It can also send digilines messages, and be given a channel and receive them if its loaded.
 These are all done through the computer's api.